JinhKuan/work-summary/bicameral.md

 ## Executive Summary

-Bicameral is positioned as a "Virtual CTO for regulated industries" that automatically assembles mission-critical requirements from scattered sources (Slack, docs, meetings, code) to prevent expensive rework.
-The core insight: requirements get lost in the business → engineering handoff, causing engineering time to be wasted on rebuilds.
+Bicameral is a "Virtual CTO for regulated industries" that prevents the #1 cause of engineering waste: building the wrong thing.
+We create a bidirectional bridge: surfacing hidden requirements from Slack to engineers during PR reviews, while translating technical prerequisites into business impact for product teams.
+The result: engineers see what sales promised before they build, and product understands why "simple" features need refactors.

 ## Wedge Positioning

-**"The AI that assembles your mission-critical requirements from scattered sources and ensure codebase alignment"**
+**"The AI that assembles your mission-critical requirements from scattered sources and ensures codebase alignment"**

-- "Mission-critical requirements"
-- Every regulated industry has different mission-critical requirements:
+- Mission-critical requirements vary by industry:
   - Trading: Latency (<10ms or traders leave)
   - FinTech: Compliance (violations = fines)
   - Healthcare: Privacy (HIPAA = existential)
   - Payments: Availability (downtime = lost revenue)

+- Plus the universal translation problem:
+  - Engineer: "We need to refactor first" → Business: "That's just cleanup"
+  - Business: "Just add Apple Pay" → Engineer: "It'll break everything"
+  - Bicameral: Shows exactly what refactors unlock & what shortcuts cost

 ## Key insight

-Requirements aren't missing - they're scattered across Slack threads, sales calls, compliance docs, wiki pages, and mental models.
-They become expensive afterthoughts because no one has the complete picture during planning, and the means that sometimes important details get sidelined.
+Requirements aren't missing - they're scattered across Slack, sales calls, docs, and code.
+The expensive part: Business speaks in outcomes ("instant payments"), Engineering speaks in constraints ("needs refactor first").
+Without translation, you get 3-month rebuilds.
+Bicameral bridges this gap - surfacing ALL requirements AND explaining technical prerequisites in business terms.

 ## The Core Problem Pattern